6 Misconceptions about content marketing

 The lack of a properly defined strategy is enough to demonstrate a businesses' lack of commitment to content marketing.

-Without following a predefined plan (relating back to an overarching strategy) blogging is not really content marketing, it's content publishing.
+Without following a predefined plan (relating back to an overarching strategy) blogging is not really content marketing, it's copywriting

 - Goals and objectives (making sure they're measurable)